Chart Color Schemes

 Employment

-The area offers limited local employment opportunities as indicated by Census working population vs resident population count.
-During the year to December 2025, employment levels increased by 0.2%, labour force by 0.1%, with unemployment essentially unchanged.
-This contrasts Regional NSW where employment fell by 1.2%, labour force contracted by 0.8%, and unemployment rose by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 estimate national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Cumbalum's employment mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes only and does not account for localised population projections.
+Over the 12 months to December 2025, employment increased by 4.2% and labour force by 4.1%, causing unemployment to fall by 0.1 percentage points.
+In comparison, Regional NSW saw employment decline of 1.2%, labour force decline of 0.8%, with unemployment rising 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Cumbalum's employment mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment